ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 ## 📖 Overview

 > **Note on Architecture Decision**
-> While the standard warehouse pattern keeps *Silver* and *Gold* inside Snowflake, in this project Snowflake is intentionally used **only as the compute engine** for transformations.
-All data layers — including normalized Silver and analytical Gold — are exported and persisted in **Google Cloud Storage (GCS)** in Parquet format.
-This ensures long‑term ownership of the data, independence from temporary Snowflake access, and full portability to other engines (BigQuery, DuckDB, Polars, Databricks), while still leveraging Snowflake's powerful compute for ELT.
+> While classical medallion architecture keeps all layers (Bronze, Silver, Gold) fully inside the data warehouse, this project adopts a hybrid warehouse pattern.
+Snowflake now acts as the primary data warehouse, hosting:
+>- Bronze — semi-structured raw tables loaded from GCS
+>- Silver — cleaned and normalized entities
+>- Gold — analytical & metric tables

+>At the same time, all three layers are also exported back to Google Cloud Storage (GCS) in Parquet format as a resilience and longevity strategy.
+This dual-storage approach provides:
+>- Full analytics power inside Snowflake (warehouse, compute, SQL, dbt modeling)
+>- Long-term data ownership in GCS, even if Snowflake access becomes temporary
+>- Portability to migrate the project in the future to BigQuery, DuckDB, Databricks, or Polars
+>- Decoupling between compute (Snowflake) and durable storage (GCS)

 This project implements a modern cloud-native data pipeline that extracts daily artist insights from the Spotify Web API, stores raw JSON data in Google Cloud Storage (GCS), transforms it into analytics-ready tables using Snowflake + dbt, and finally exposes insights through a Streamlit dashboard.